Making Banh Mi Bread: The Vietnamese Baguette Formula

 The Technique That Changes Everything

-Start with a simple dough: bread flour, water, salt, and a small amount of instant yeast (0.5% of flour weight).
-Mix at moderate speed for 8-10 minutes until the dough reaches that slightly shaggy, wet consistency—it should feel almost sticky.
-Resist the urge to add more flour.
-Bulk ferment for 2-3 hours at room temperature with four sets of stretch-and-folds every 30 minutes.
-Then refrigerate overnight.
-The next day, shape gently into a long, thin cylinder (not too tight—banh mi should be delicate, not dense).
-Final proof at room temperature for 2-3 hours until the dough springs back slowly when poked.
-Score with a single diagonal slash, then bake at 475°F in a preheated Dutch oven for 25-30 minutes covered, then 10-12 minutes uncovered.
-The enclosed steam creates that signature shattering crust, while the extended hydration ensures the interior stays open and tender.
+Keep it simple: bread flour, water, salt, tiny bit of yeast (0.5% of flour weight).
+Mix 8-10 minutes until shaggy and sticky—don’t add more flour.
+Bulk ferment 2-3 hours at room temp, folding every 30 minutes.
+Then fridge overnight.
+Next day, shape gently into long, thin rolls (don’t overwork it—banh mi should be light, not dense).
+Final proof 2-3 hours until dough springs back slowly.
+Single diagonal slash, then bake at 475°F in preheated Dutch oven: 25-30 minutes covered, 10-12 uncovered.
+Steam makes the crust shatter; hydration keeps the inside tender.

 Why Length Matters More Than You Think